Jason Charles Miller: Career

 Miller relocated to Los Angeles in 2001, where he owns a recording studio and works as a recording artist, writer and producer, voice-over artist and actor.
 Splitting time between Los Angeles and Nashville, his love for country and blues music has intensified, as has the influence of those that have defined his musical roots: Johnny Cash, Neil Young, Kris Kristofferson, Merle Haggard, Fleetwood Mac, Bad Company.
 His first single, "You Get What You Pay For", was featured in the HBO hit series True Blood, and included appearances from Felicia Day and Greg Grunberg in its music video.
 The Uncountry music video features guests such as Robert Picardo and Grant Imahara.

 As a voice actor, Miller has appeared in over 100 animated productions and video games.
 Some of his credits include work on World of Warcraft, Wonder Woman, Ghost in the Shell: Stand Alone Complex, Hellsing, Read or Die and the Nickelodeon Nicktoon Avatar: The Last Airbender.
 His film credits include Danny Roane: First Time Director, the 2008 remake of Day of the Dead and the Sci Fi Channel's Battle Planet.
 He worked on a cover album from the fighting game series Guilty Gear, titled Guilty Gear XX in N.Y.
 Vocal Edition, where he supplied vocals over the instrumentals to create a full vocal album.
 In 2011, he lent his vocals to another cover album, this time for BlazBlue, the successive fighting game series to Guilty Gear, titles BlazBlue in L.A.
 Vocal Edition.
 He provided the voice of Robert Kendo in Capcom's video game Resident Evil: The Darkside Chronicles for the Wii.
 In 2011, he appeared in an episode of the web series The Guild.
 His voice can be heard in the digital collectible card game by Blizzard Entertainment, Hearthstone.
 Since 2017, he is part of the duo The Deadly Grind.

 In 2019, Miller was the co-lead singer for the song "Shadowbringers", the theme song for Final Fantasy XIVs third expansion of the same name; and then in 2020, he provided vocals for the game's song "To The Edge".
-In 2021, Miller contributed vocals to Final Fantasy XIV's Endwalker expansion launch trailer.
+In 2021, Miller contributed vocals to Final Fantasy XIV's Endwalker expansion soundtrack for the track "Close in the Distance".
+In December of 2022, Miller was invited to Tokyo by Square Enix composer Masayoshi Soken, to perform in a series of Final Fantasy themed concerts with the Eorzean Symphony Orchestra.
+Other events have been scheduled for Las Vegas and London throughout 2023.
+In 2025, Miller provided vocals for a new entrance theme composed by Soken for professional wrestler Kenny Omega.
+He also provided vocals for the song "Unleashed" in the Dawntrail expansion.